Louisville Pedestrian Accident Lawyer

 - Weather conditions, such as poor visibility

 Despite efforts made by the city and state to improve the walkability of Louisville, accidents still happen.
-When these disasters take place, an investigation may be necessary to determine the cause.
+When these disasters occur, an investigation may be necessary to determine the cause.
 If the motor vehicle driver is determined to be at fault, his or her car insurance company will be made to pay for the pedestrian’s injuries.
-If you are not sure what caused your crash or need assistance proving fault, contact an attorney.

 - Broken and dislocated bones